As we well see later, a similar method is also used to

 software automatically assigns a value, usually based on

 an abbreviation of the author and year.
-These keys are
+These keys are for

-for your convenience in referencing:
+your convenience in referencing: in

-at the bottom of the screenshot in Figure 5.1 below, and in the examples above.
+the bottom of the screenshot in Figure 5.1 below, and in the examples above.
 You use

 these labels in your documents when you cite your